 The Role of a Divorce Lawyer in Your Divorce Case

-It is in your best interest to hire an experienced California family law attorney to guide you through the divorce process and represent you in court.
-A good divorce attorney will explain all of your legal options, help you understand what needs to be done and lay out what’s going on at each step of the process from beginning to end.
+It is best to hire an experienced California family law attorney to guide you through the divorce process and represent you in court.
+A good divorce attorney will explain your legal options, help you understand what needs to be done, and lay out what’s going on at each step of the process from beginning to end.

-If you and your spouse or partner agree upon the divorce terms, hiring an attorney will help you finalize all of the necessary paperwork faster, and avoid issues with heated disagreements over who gets what.
+If you and your spouse or partner agree upon the divorce terms, hiring an attorney will help you finalize all necessary paperwork faster and avoid issues with heated disagreements over who gets what.